 Using the AutoPi With an External Power Supply

-Your AutoPi is preconfigured for in-vehicle use.
-In a lab or bench setup, you can power it from an external power supply through the OBD connector.
+AutoPi devices are preconfigured for in-vehicle use.
+For lab or bench setups, you can safely power the device with an external power supply through the OBD connector.

 Using an external power supply is an excellent option when validating configurations, reproducing issues, and troubleshooting behavior outside a vehicle.